casolaroSalvatore/SDCCExcercise-service-registry-client-lb/README.md

     ```

 ### 3. Result
-Once the client is started, an interactive menu will be observed:
+Once the client is started, you will see this menu:

 ```text
 --- Client MENU ---